-- (a) Nothing in this Compact is intended or shall be construed to enlarge, diminish or otherwise affect the sovereign powers or jurisdiction of either party over any persons or territory. - (b) Nothing in this Compact shall prohibit the State from requiring motor vehicle registration and the payment of fees and taxes by any resident of this State who is not a citizen of the Cherokee Nation.

-- (c) No provision in this Compact shall be construed as an admission, concession or acknowledgement by the State that (1) the Nation has civil or criminal jurisdiction over territory that is not "Indian country" or (2) any particular lands and/or territory constitute Indian country, either as a formal or informal reservation or otherwise. - (d) Nor shall any provision herein be construed as an admission, concession or acknowledgement by the Nation that (1) it does not have such jurisdiction over territory that is not Indian country or (2) any particular lands and/or territory do not constitute Indian country either as formal or informal reservation or otherwise. - (e) Further, this Compact is not intended, and shall not be construed, to create a partnership, joint venture or agency relationship between the Nation and the State.
+Nothing in this Compact is intended or shall be construed to enlarge, diminish or otherwise affect the sovereign powers or jurisdiction of either party over any persons or territory.
+Nothing in this Compact shall prohibit the State from requiring motor vehicle registration and the payment of fees and taxes by any resident of this state who does not reside, or whose motor vehicle is not principally garaged, in Indian country.
+No provision in this Compact shall be construed as an admission, concession or acknowledgement by the State that (1) the Nation has civil or criminal jurisdiction over territory that is not "Indian country" or (2) any particular lands and/or territory constitute Indian country, either as a formal or informal reservation or otherwise.
+Nor shall any provision herein be construed as an admission, concession or acknowledgement by the Nation that (1) it does not have such jurisdiction over territory that is not Indian country or (2) any particular lands and/or territory do not constitute Indian country either as a formal or informal reservation or otherwise.
+Further, this Compact is not intended, and shall not be construed, to create a partnership, joint venture or agency relationship between the Nation and the State.

-Section 8: Term and Modification.
+Section 8: Term